 The Python interactive scripting language can be used to calculate SNAP variable values using values from other variables, values retrieved from a data source and any data accessible using the Python standard library.
 Additional Python libraries may be installed in the SNAP Installation folder (SNAP/python/) or the user's preferences folder (\$HOME/.snap/2.0/python/).
-These libraries will be made available directly to built-in Jython interpreter and will be added to the PYTHONPATH environment variable for the external command-line interpreter.
+These libraries are made available to built-in Jython interpreter and will be added to the PYTHONPATH environment variable for the external command-line interpreter.